 Melbourne Infant School is fully committed to safeguarding and promoting the welfare of all its pupils.
 We want all children to enjoy school, develop active and healthy lifestyles and feel safe.
-Safeguarding and promoting excellent behaviour are key priorities to ensure that children feel happy and safe at school at all times.
-This role includes ensuring our children are safe from abuse and neglect (physical, emotional and sexual) and are free from incidents of bullying.
+Safeguarding and promoting excellent behaviour are key priorities to ensure that children feel happy and safe at school at all times and are free from incidences of bullying.

 We are committed to giving our children a secure and encouraging environment where children's spiritual, moral and cultural development is enhanced through delivery of the curriculum in general and through our PSHCE and Computing Scheme of works.
 If you wish to view our Safeguarding Policies please click here.